All Products

 ALTER TABLE t REORGANIZE PARTITION p1 INTO(PARTITION p1 values less than(100));

-Delete archived cold data
+Delete cold data

 Note

-• PolarDB for MySQL 8.0.1 whose revision version is 8.0.1.1.42 or later
+• PolarDB for MySQL 8.0.1 whose revision version is 8.0.1.1.42 or later.

-• PolarDB for MySQL 8.0.2 whose revision version is 8.0.2.2.23 or later
+• PolarDB for MySQL 8.0.2 whose revision version is 8.0.2.2.23 or later.

-• Common tables and OSS foreign tables
+• Standard tables and OSS external tables

 • Partitioned tables

-The deletion of files from OSS is an asynchronous operation.
-The deletion process is completed only after all nodes in the cluster no longer depend on the OSS files.
-During periods of high traffic, the deletion process may experience delays.
+Deleting the corresponding file in OSS is an asynchronous operation.
+The file is completely deleted only after all nodes in the cluster no longer depend on it.
+In addition, this process may experience latency during periods of high traffic.

-Comparison of archiving data in different formats
+Comparison of archive formats

 CSV